A student stands in an elementary school classroom

 Catholic school special tuition program

 The Saint Martin's University Catholic school special tuition program will provide a 50 percent occupational special tuition to full-time religious and lay teachers, and principals and paraprofessionals of Catholic schools which are under the auspices of the Archdiocese of Seattle.
-This special tuition will apply to students accepted to any College of Education and Counseling educator preparation program.
+This special tuition will apply to students accepted to any College of Arts, Sciences and Education educator preparation program.
 Individuals who are employed on a part-time basis may be eligible for partial funding.

 To be eligible for the above special tuition, individuals must be fully accepted into the undergraduate teacher education program, the certification-only program, the Master in Teaching Program or the Master of Education Program.
 Please note that the special tuition for each semester (including summer) is based on the University academic year tuition rate.